Can LLMs Estimate Cognitive Complexity of Reading Comprehension Items?: Introduction

 Educational psychology research has shown that cognitive factors involved in the answer decision process are more strongly associated with difficulty~\cite{embretson1987component}.
 Examples include the amount of text that must be referenced to determine the correct answer and the degree of transformation between passage evidence and the answer~\cite{bormuth1970children,anderson1972construct}.
 However, these cognitive features cannot be automatically extracted with existing NLP tools, and prior studies have relied exclusively on human raters~\cite{hutzler2014learning,lai2017race}.
-This raises a key challenge: \emph{How can we estimate the cognitive complexity of RC items in a scalable way?}
+This raises a key challenge: \emph{How can we estimate the cognitive complexity of RC items in a scalable way?} We believe that large language models (LLMs), with their powerful reasoning and instruction-following capabilities, may offer a promising approach to this problem.

-We believe that large language models (LLMs), with their powerful reasoning and instruction-following capabilities, may offer a promising approach to this problem.
 Recent studies have attempted to leverage LLMs for estimating question difficulty.
 However, many of these efforts have focused on tasks solvable solely through a model’s internal knowledge—such as mathematics and coding~\cite{rogoz2024unibucllm,park2024large,ko2024hierarchical,xu2024adaption}—or have directly prompted LLMs to predict the difficulty of RC items~\cite{raina2024question}.
 Whether LLMs can meaningfully analyze the cognitive complexity involved in solving RC items, however, remains largely unexplored.

 Motivated by this gap, we investigate LLMs’ capability to measure the complexity of two cognitive variables: \textbf{Evidence Scope} and \textbf{Transformation Level}.
 Evidence Scope reflects the amount of text required to verify an answer---categorized as single-sentence, multi-sentence, or insufficient---while Transformation Level captures the degree of lexical and structural transformation between an option and its supporting evidence in the passage, ranging from word matching to inference.
-To support empirical evaluation, we constructed a benchmark dataset, \textbf{\dataName}, which comprises 776 RC items annotated along these two cognitive dimensions (see Figure~\ref{fig:main_figure}).
-Of the whole dataset, 498 items are allocated to the test set, with the remainder reserved for prompting demonstrations.
+To support empirical evaluation, we constructed \textbf{\dataName}, a benchmark reading comprehension dataset with cognitive complexity annotations, comprising 776 RC items annotated along these two cognitive dimensions (see Figure~\ref{fig:main_figure}).